 BATTLE IN THE HOMESMAN

 This story follows mythic structure.
 A character leaves home (however temporary in George’s case), embarks upon a lengthy journey, fights various characters and in the end returns ‘home’ (which may or may not be his actual home).
-He is now a changed man.
-(Mythical journeys almost always feature male characters.)
+(Mythic journeys almost always feature male characters.)
+He’s a changed man, but has he had a character arc that’ll help him lead a better life?
+Well, no. In this regard, The Homesman is very much like The Wrestler, Hud and Lonesome Dove.
+These men fail to learn from their lived experiences and that is their tragedy.

 In a mythic journey the main character will face a number of battles.
 In this story we have: